 Don’t forget to get creative with the toppings.
-Just about any bite-sized fruit, either fresh or frozen, will work and you can sprinkle on a little powdered sugar, cinnamon, cacao nibs as well as nuts and seeds.
+Just about any bite-sized fruit, either fresh or frozen, will work and you can sprinkle on a little cinnamon, cacao nibs as well as nuts or seeds.

 These little beauties are also great for meal prep.
 They can be frozen (using jars made for the freezer) for several weeks and popped out and thawed when ready to use.
 Be sure to leave some room at the top for the pudding to expand.

 It’s fun to use different jars for serving your chocolate chia pudding, too.
 I especially like the wide-mouth 8-ounce jelly jars with a vintage fruit design which you can find in most hardware stores, Target or Amazon.

 Or these Wrek jars, that hold about 1 cup, also work well.

 I hope you’ll experiment with your own pudding ideas and discover how great chia seeds are for a whole food, plant-based diet.

 I’d love to hear your feedback in the comments below for this Chocolate Chia Pudding with Raspberries!
 If you have a photo, post it on my Instagram page, tag me using the hashtag #plantbasedcooking in your caption, and I won’t miss it!